-Table 3-15 Organics Management Approaches Potential Approaches Positives Negatives City or county builds its own compost facility (public or private operations) Cities to evaluate their current yard waste and biosolids programs and to identify potential composting operations that may be able to accept these materials at current facilities.
-Provides the city with greatest degree of control over site selection, facility design and operations.
+Table 3-15 Organics Management Approaches Positives Negatives Provides the city with greatest degree of control over site selection, facility design and operations.
 Provides the city with tipping fees, avoided costs and product revenues.
 Composting in general provides an alternative management options for organic wastes and biosolids which are becoming more difficult to land apply in the western region.
 City bears all the costs associated with facility development, operation and marketing of feedstocks and products.
 City is responsible for facility site selection which can be controversial depending on the site selected.
 City is also responsible for any permitting that is required.
 For a single city, there may be challenges in securing appropriate feedstocks for a viable project.
-Cities and counties to evaluate current organics and biosolids disposal practices and determine the feasibility of a regional composting project.
-Identify potential sources of material within a 30-mile radius of a proposed site location.
-Establish "Participation Agreements" between cities building the facility and those using the facility.
-The Participation Agreement should include provisions for supplying feedstocks, guarantees regarding facility operations and potential end-use agreements, and Cooperative actions by local governments can increase the amounts of materials included in the program, improving project cost-effectiveness.
+Cooperative actions by local governments can increase the amounts of materials included in the program, improving project cost-effectiveness.
 Reduces the amount of material landfilled.
 Results in one site versus several sites, reducing environmental impacts and improving economies of scale.
 Participating cities are not required to select or permit site.
 Requires local governments to negotiate inter-local agreements and gain approval from two or more city councils.
 Requires some degree of material flow control so that the operation has continued supply of feedstocks.
 A larger site may be more difficult to identify.
 Reliance on sponsoring city to secure site and permit.

-managing/disposing of contamination.
+Provides the city with greatest degree of control over site selection, facility design and operations.
+Provides the city with tipping fees, avoided costs and product revenues.
+Composting in general provides an alternative management options for organic wastes and biosolids which are becoming more difficult to land apply in the western region.
+Cooperative actions by local governments can increase the amounts of materials included in the program, improving project cost-effectiveness.
+Reduces the amount of material landfilled.
+Results in one site versus several sites, reducing environmental impacts and improving economies of scale.
+Participating cities are not required to select or permit managing/disposing of contamination.
 Sponsoring (facility owner) would be responsible for facility site selection, permitting, construction and operation.
 Participating cities would guarantee a supply of feedstocks.
 WRSWMA takes responsibility for site selection, permitting and construction of a compost facility.
 This can be accomplished once the WRSWMA receives a request from participating city(ies) to build and operate a compost facility.
 The site would be constructed under the governing rules of the WRSWMA regarding investments.
 The WRSWMA has responsibility for all aspects of the project.
 Participating cities are required to guarantee feedstocks (quantity and quality) and possibly agree to purchase some of the final product.
 One facility serves the region, reducing environmental impacts associated with composting.
 WRSWMA has responsibility for feedstock and material marketing.
 Cities may have limited control over site selection and design (dependent on agreement between participating cities and WRSWMA).
 Requires long-term commitments to supply clean feedstocks by participating cities.
 Risks to cities if the project no longer is financially feasible.
 Project closes and cities have to landfill materials.
 Reliance on private facilities to process feedstocks and produce compost.
 Cities are responsible for negotiated tip fee for materials sent to the facility.
 Cities do not have any responsibilities for site selection, permitting, construction or operation of the facility.
 Cities do not have to do any feedstock or material marketing.
 Cities are able to rely on private sector experience in design and operation of facility.
 Cities have no control over site selection, permitting, construction or operation of the facility.
 No guarantee the facility will stay in business over the long-term.
 There is currently limited permitted capacity to process either biosolids, or pre- or post-consumer food wastes.